top of page

 John James Graham circa 1891 (Toronto Old and New)

-The six houses that Graham erected were identical except for the the easternmost pair having their basements built below ground level while the two other pairs had theirs partly above grade.
-All houses had six rooms within their 14 ½-foot widths and were constructed of wood frames with brick veneer making them typical of the neighbourhood’s working-class housing.
-They also all had fences to divide the back yards and sheds in the rear that were accessed by a laneway.
+The six houses erected by Graham featured facades that were a blending of Gothic Cottage and Half-Bay-and-Gable architectural styles.
+Overall, they were identical except for the the easternmost pair having their basements built below ground level while the two other pairs had theirs partly above grade.
+All houses had six rooms within their 14 ½-foot widths and were constructed of wood frames with brick veneer on the facades.
+The properties all had fences to divide the back yards and sheds in the rear that were accessed by a laneway.
 The house lots were a modest 90 feet deep and had irregular widths with the two outermost lots being slightly narrower in the front than in the rear while the others were the reverse.
 Also notable was the fact that the houses were built less than three feet from the street line which means that the front yards seen today are located almost entirely on city property.

-Originally numbered 2-12 Maude, the semis became 6-16 Delaney Crescent when the street name was changed in 1888.
+Originally numbered 2-12 Maude Street, the semis became 6-16 Delaney Crescent when the road's name was changed in 1888.

 By the time Graham had his property surveyed as subdivision plan 739 in October 1887 the houses were already in place.
 (Ontario Land Registry)